About the Journal

 Focus and Scope

 The Scientific Society Ludovico Quaroni was founded in Rome on 2010 as a tribute to Ludovico Quaroni, Italian Master in Urban Architecture.
 Its purpose is "the study of contemporary and historical city and architecture; the study of the design and theoretical works of the leading architects and scholars in architecture, city and territory”.
 To achieve these goals, the Scientific Society Ludovico Quaroni has founded the present electronic review, “L'architettura delle città – The Journal of the Scientific Society Ludovico Quaroni”.
-The title is a reminder of the earliest Ludovico Quaroni's book called L'architettura delle città (Ed.
+The title is a reminder of the earliest Ludovico Quaroni's early book called L'architettura delle città (Ed.
 I, Sansaini, Roma 1939).

 L'ADC offers essays by high scientific level in architectural, historical, technological and planning studies for the redevelopment of the architectural and urban city through the current investigation on appropriate design methods to provide tools for the preservation, development of the city and for the historical, artistic and environmental architectural works.